Saur Revolution: Execution of Daoud and government purge

-Alleged Soviet involvement
+Speculated Soviet involvement

 There was speculation that the Soviet Union was behind the coup, but no convincing evidence to support this ever appeared.
-Soviet military advisors in Kabul had been informed about the coup several hours before it began, but according to the current state of knowledge (as of 2021) they were not involved in the planning and the Soviet leadership was finally surprised by the events.
+Soviet military advisors in Kabul had been informed about the coup several hours before it began.
+However, (based on the current state of knowledge as of 2024) they were not involved in the planning and the Soviet leadership was surprised by the events.
 According to Deputy Foreign Minister Georgy Korniyenko, the Soviet leadership was informed about the coup through a statement by the Reuters news agency.
 The Soviet news agency TASS used the term "military coup" in its report, which would most likely have been called a "popular revolution" if the Soviets stood behind the coup.
 Political scientist William Maley has noted that while the Soviets were not directly involved, rising tensions with Daoud may have prompted them to refrain from taking steps to prevent an Afghan communist coup.

-Government after the revolution
+State Department analysts told U.S. President Jimmy Carter that direct Soviet involvement in the coup was unlikely: "Although they had probably become somewhat disillusioned with President Daoud, we do not think they would have tried to take over this important non-aligned country."

+One year before Lieutenant General Shahnawaz Tanai's death, in 2021, he admitted that the coup was done without Soviet assistance in the documentary "Afghanistan: The Wounded Land".
+In 1997, during his residency in Tashkent, General Nabi Azimi additionally admitted the same thing and attempted to debunk claims of Soviet involvement in the coup, notably from Ahmad Shah Massoud's brother and various Afghan writers.